 The value attribute is used to get/set the actual value of the propery.
 The min/max attributes are used to get the bounds.
 The range is not automatically enforced when the value is set.

+''' psamm.lpsolver.lp.ranged_property (min=None, max=None) Decorator for creating ranged property with fixed bounds. '''

 '''

-psamm.lpsolver.lp.ranged_property(min=None, max=None)

-'''

-Decorator for creating ranged property with fixed bounds.

-'''

 class psamm.lpsolver.lp.Expression(variables={}, offset=0)

+Represents a linear expression

 '''